emonson/SamVis/README.md

-## d3.js client visualizations with number crunching data servers behind
+## d3.js client visualizations backed by Python-based data servers

 These are a couple related projects which have [d3.js][] front end interactive visualizations backed up by servers which load in data and process it on